steve4744/CropChecker/README.md

 Starting with Spigot/Minecraft 1.14, you can also right-click the Composter to display how full it is.

-This plugin is only supported on Spigot/Minecraft 1.13.2, and 1.14.
+This plugin is only supported on Spigot/Minecraft 1.13.2, and 1.14.x.

 ## Dependencies
 None

 ## Commands & Permissions
-None
+__/cropchecker reload__ requires cropchecker.admin permission

 ## Download
 CropChecker can be [downloaded from Spigot](https://www.spigotmc.org/resources/cropchecker-check-crop-growth-progress.64044/ "CropChecker by steve4744")